evasuku/Athens-Airbnb-Data-Analysis/README.md

 #### The code handles missing values, addresses outliers and explores average pricing based on the neighbourhood and room type.

 #### Here is what I found out:
-Agios Nikolaos (ΑΓΙΟΣ ΝΙΚΟΛΑΟΣ) is the neighbourhood with the most expensive Airbnb listings on average.
+- Agios Nikolaos (ΑΓΙΟΣ ΝΙΚΟΛΑΟΣ) is the neighbourhood with the most expensive Airbnb listings on average.

-Shared rooms were by far the cheapest room types someone could get.
-Whereas Hotel Rooms are, on average, the most expensive option.
+- Shared rooms are by far the cheapest room types someone could get.
+Whereas, Hotel Rooms are, on average, the most expensive option.

 #### A Tableau Dashboard was created to visualise the dataset findings in a clear and comprehensive manner.
 <img width="1249" height="999" alt="Athens Airbnb Listings Dashboard" src="https://github.com/user-attachments/assets/97d21a9c-2af1-4506-9c33-19c562e5496f" />